bencz/anvil/doc/INDEX.md

 ## Overview

-This documentation provides comprehensive technical details about the ANVIL library for compiler developers, contributors, and LLM-based code generation systems.
+This documentation provides comprehensive technical details about the ANVIL library for compiler developers, contributors

 ## Documents